-In 2009, the Holocaust Memorial Center was honored to have been selected as one of only eleven sites in the United States to receive a sapling from the tree that grew outside Anne Frank’s hiding place.
+In 2009, The Zekelman Holocaust Center was honored to have been selected as one of only eleven sites in the United States to receive a sapling from the tree that grew outside Anne Frank’s hiding place.
 During her nearly two years in hiding, her exposure to the outside world was limited to what she could see outside her window.
 In 1944, she wrote:

 “From my favorite spot on the floor, I look up at the blue sky and the bare chestnut tree, on whose branches little raindrops shine, appearing like silver,”

 “When I looked outside right into the depth of nature and God, then I was happy, really happy.”

 Watching the chestnut tree cycle through the seasons offered Anne hope that one day humanity would also have another chance.